ZainRizvi/ZainRizvi.github.io/_drafts/using-custom-deep-learning-containers.md

 To do this, create a file named "Dockerfile" and give it the following contents:

     FROM gcr.io/deeplearning-platform-release/tf2-cpu
     LABEL maintainer="Zain Rizvi"

 Now cd to the directory that contains that file and run "docker build ."
 And Docker will download that image from the GCP repository, apply your custom label to it, and save the resulting image locally.
+(If you name your dockerfile anything other than "Dockerfile" then you'll need to also specify the file name via a "-f \[filename\]" parameter.)

 You'll see something similar to the following